bobpeulen/oci_postgresql/postgis/README.md

 # Integrate Geoserver and PostGIS using OCI Database with PostgreSQL

-# Prequisites
+# Prerequisites
-- Ran on Oracle Linux 9 in public subnet, same VCN as the PostgreSQL database
+- Oracle Linux 9 in public subnet, same VCN as the PostgreSQL database
 - OCI Database with PostgreSQL and PostGIS extensions enabled in private subnet
 - Open ports for PostgreSQL and Geoserver (8080)